 You can also give the Loaded Fauxtato Skins recipe a try.
 It’s an awesome appetizer that Tasha over at Ketogasm came up with.

-There’s also collection of delicious cauliflower rice recipes you may want to check out.
-When it comes to satisfying cravings for rice and potatoes, cauliflower is the perfect low carb ingredient to use instead.
+There’s also a collection of delicious cauliflower rice recipes you may want to check out.
+When it comes to satisfying cravings for rice and potatoes, cauliflower is the perfect low-carb alternative.

 - 1 pound cauliflower florets